Humane Education in the Classroom

 Learn more about classroom presentations offered by OHS Humane Educators

 OHS Humane Educators visit public and private schools throughout the Portland Metro area to give humane education presentations to students in grades K–12.
-Ensuring students' compassion for animals is an important component of the curriculum—as much as math, science, or character education/homeroom.
+Ensuring students' compassion for animals is an important component of the curriculum.

-Classroom presentations are 45 minutes long, and because they are very interactive, we talk to one class at a time.
+Classroom presentations are 45 minutes long (30 minutes for kindergarten), and because they are very interactive, we talk to one class at a time.
 Presenters are accompanied by their canine work partner, and students get to spend time with the dog when the presenters are finished talking.
 The two presenters can do anywhere from 2–6 presentations in one day.
 A sample schedule of multiple classroom presentations is provided below.

-OHS Humane Educators can give presentations Monday–Friday, between 8 am–5 pm.
+OHS Humane Educators can give presentations Monday–Friday, between 8:30 am–3 pm.